iceshard-engine/coding-style/README.md

+# IceShard conding guidelines

-# This repository is used to define coding styles for languages used by IceShard projects.
+This repository is used to define coding guidelines for languages used by IceShard projects.

-Currently C++ is the most common one and mostly defined and can be seeon as 'final'.
+Currently C++ is the most common used language, and the only one with a defined guidelin.
+More to come eventually.

+## C++

+This guideline can be seen as **final**.
-Additional changes to the style may introduce more specific rules but will avoid breaking changes.
+* Additional changes to the style may introduce more specific rules but will avoid breaking changes.

-You can find the style in this document: [C++ Style](./style_cxx.md)
+You can find the guildine document here: [C++ guidelines](./style_cxx.md)